Hi, I'm Silke.

 This isn’t about getting an A+ in wellness.

-Your health is not a performance—it’s a practice.
+Your health is not a performance, it’s a practice.
 And if perfectionism in wellness has kept you stuck, it’s time to reframe what real success looks like.

 That means no perfect plan.
 Just gentle, consistent effort.
 One step at a time.
-Trust the process.

 And since your needs are constantly evolving, your path will too.
 I just published a post on wellness as an evolving puzzle, Wellness is a Puzzle.
 Don’t beat yourself up over not enjoying anything anymore that might have worked so well for you in the past.
 Think of it as a sign of wisdom.
 Your body needs something else.